Big Cat Rescue

 Local support

 You will be supported by the local team which includes volunteer co-ordinators who live at the volunteer lodge with you.
-You'll get to know them well and they are very friendly and knowledgeable.
+They are passionate and friendly team who you'll get to know well.

 “Volunteer support is instrumental in helping us restore dignity to these animals and build a better future for South Africa’s native wildlife. ” Albert, project founder